quasarframework/quasar-framework.org/source/guide/quasar-contribution-guide.md

 title: Quasar Framework Contributing Guide
 ---
-The Quasar team is really excited, when anyone helps by contributing to Quasar Framework.
-It's what OSS community is all about!
+The Quasar team is really excited when people help by contributing to Quasar Framework.
+It's what the FLOSS community is all about!

 There are lots of features waiting for someone to write them and make the Quasar experience even better.
 Check [Github](https://github.com/quasarframework/quasar) or contact [Razvan Stoenescu](https://github.com/rstoenescu) through [Discord chat](https://discord.gg/5TDhbDg)/email.